 - Do not move people with serious injuries unless they are in danger. - Do not turn off the gas unless you smell a gas leak.
-If you do smell gas, turn your gas on again yourself.
+If you do smell gas, turn it off.
+Call your gas company to have it turned on again.
+Do not try to turn your gas on again yourself.

-If you are trapped in debris: DO:
+If you are trapped in debris:

-- Do cover your nose and mouth. - or your cell phone if you have it with you. - Keep your service animal near you, if you have one.
+- Do cover your nose and mouth. - Do tap on a pipe or wall so rescuers can hear where you are.
+Use a whistle or your cell phone if you have it with you. - · Keep your service animal near you, if you have one.